 Endocrine Nurses Society of Australasia (ENSA) AGM

-It has been my honour to be the ENSA president starting from August 2016.
+It has been my honour and privilege to be the ENSA President from August 2016 until today.
 First of all I would like to say thank you to our wonderful executive team.
-Ann Robinson as the past president has been great with her support, experience and resources.
-Also thank you to Carmen Bischoff who was willing to continue the role of secretary and has been managing our agenda and minutes over the last 3 years.
+Ann Robinson as the past president who has been great with her support, experience and resources.
+Also thank you to our Secretary, Carmen Bischoff, who has been managing our agenda and minutes over the last 4 years.
+She has also been on the ENSA programme organising committee for several conferences.

 Every couple of months, the executive committee has teleconference to ensure the smooth running of the ENSA activities.

-The 2017 Symposium Organising Committee (SOC) has been working hard on this ENSA symposium.
+The 2018 Symposium Organising Committee (SOC) has been working extremely hard on this ENSA symposium.
 This year we have conjoin lectures with Endocrine Society of Australia and Society of Reproductive Biology (ESA-SRB) Scientific meeting that will provide a great opportunity for ENSA members to learn and network.
-With the great effort of our SOC and ASN team (Jim Fawcett, Daniela Sabolo, Nitesh Patel and Bree Knights), we have been able to offer 10 travel grants to support our members for their attendance to this symposium.
+One of our ENSA members, Liza Nery, is also one of the speakers at the Breakfast Symposium of these conjoin lectures.
+With the great effort of our SOC and ASN team, we have been able to attract a number of sponsorships and have also been able to provide travel grants to support our members for their attendance to this symposium.

 Many thanks to Bin Moore, the NSW State representative, who has re-established NSW branch meetings in 2016 and adding them onto the ESA clinical monthly meetings at Royal North Shore Hospital.

 ENSA continues to be represented at the Stop Osteoporotic Secondary Fracture (SOS) Alliance.
-Congratulation to Ann Robinson who has been elected as one of the members of the SOS Governing Committee in April this year.
+Great thanks to Ann Robinson who has been representing ENSA as one of the members of the SOS Governing Committee since 2016.

-Our ENSA members recently involved in publication of an international endocrine nursing textbook: Great thanks to Ann Robinson and Chris Yedinak as editors, and Julie Hetherington, Klaus Sommer and myself as authors.
-It is anticipated that this will be published in 2018.
+Our ENSA members have been involved in publication of an international endocrine nursing textbook entitled “Advanced Practice in Endocrinology Nursing”.
+Many thanks to Ann Robinson and Chris Yedinak as editors, and Julie Hetherington, Klaus Sommers and myself as authors.
+It is anticipated that this book will be published by Springer and will be launched in ICE in December this year.

 Special welcome to our new members!
-It is exciting to see that we had 10 new members since July last year until now, with about 15% increase in membership.
-All of these new members bring enthusiasm and wonderful nursing experience in Endocrinology.
-Thanks for Klaus Sommer who has been looking after ENSA membership.
-Also thanks to ASN team who also assists in managing our membership.
+It is exciting to see that we have 15 new members with about 27% increase in membership during my two-year-term presidency.
+All of these new members bring inspiration, enthusiasm and wonderful nursing experience in endocrinology.
+Many thanks for Klaus Sommer who has been looking after ENSA membership.
+Also great thanks to ASN team who also assists in managing our membership.

 Special thanks to Maresa Derbyshire who has been working closely with ASN for ongoing management of the ENSA website and Facebook page.

-Once again thank you for all the ENSA members in attending this Symposium and looking forward to seeing you again in our next ENSA activities.
+Once again thank you for all the ENSA members in attending this Conference and looking forward to seeing you again in next ENSA activities.

 With best wishes